rileyle/SPS_CEBRA_EventBuilder/README.md

-# SPS-SABRE Data Analysis Package
+# SPS-CEBRA Data Analysis Package
+This is built off the SPS_SABRE_EventBuilder
 Version 4
-This is a software package designed to help experimenters analyze data from SPS-SABRE at FSU.
+This is a software package designed to help experimenters analyze data from SPS-CEBRA at FSU.
 It can convert CoMPASS data to ROOT, sort the data in time, build events, perform preliminary analysis and provide basic plots.

 ## Installation